mkearney/data-scribers/content/post/2018-03-18-brooke-watson.md

   - rladiesnycorg
 ---

 Open source software is made for remixing.
 When I first switched from STATA to R, I was comfortable using predefined packages and commands, but it quickly became apparent that R’s appeal lies in the power to write custom functions and packages.
-What’s more, because R is open source, these packages don’t have to be built from scratch.
-They’re best when they sample from[... <i class="fas fa-external-link-alt"></i>](http://www.rladiesnyc.org/post/scraping-javascript-websites-in-r/)
+What’s more, because R is open source, these packages don’t have to be built from scratch[... <i class="fas fa-external-link-alt"></i>](http://www.rladiesnyc.org/post/scraping-javascript-websites-in-r/)